dmazin/dmazin.github.io/_posts/2023-04-06-whats-writing-to-my-disk.md

 ---
 layout: post
-title: "What’s writing to my brand-new disk?"
+title: "What's writing to my brand-new disk?"
 byline: By <a href="http://cyberdemon.org/">Dmitry Mazin</a>.
 date: 2023-04-06
 tags: featured
 description: Tracking down what's writing to a brand-new disk.
 ---
-I am running some disk-related experiments and want to control *exactly* what’s using the disk.
+I am running some disk-related experiments and want to control *exactly* what's using the disk.
 So, I attached a new disk, created, and mounted a new ext4 filesystem on it.

 Sweet!
-Let’s confirm that nothing is touching this pristine disk.
+Let's confirm that nothing is touching this pristine disk.

 ```
 -> % sar -d --dev=sdd 1